-- accounting practices, information systems, and auditing processes applied within the Company. - reasonably assure the adequacy of accounting principles and financial practices applied. - Review and discuss the accounting policies adopted and any changes made to them, and submit recommendations and views to the Board of Directors. - Review and analyze the interim (quarterly) and annual financial statements prior to presenting them to the Board of Directors to take their recommendations thereon and ensure the integrity, fairness and transparency of the statements. - Nominate and recommend the appointment of External Auditors and their remuneration, and monitor their effectiveness. - Supervise and monitor the Company's Internal Audit department to verify its effectiveness in performing the duties and tasks assigned to it. - Review the effectiveness of the system in monitoring compliance as per applicable laws and regulations, including company governance regulations, the results of management's investigation, and any instances of non-compliance. - Approve the Internal Audit charter as well as Internal Audit policies and procedures. - Meet individually and periodically with the Internal Audit General Manager to discuss any matters that the Audit Committee or the Internal Audit General Manager may consider necessary.
+- Assist the Board of Directors in its evaluation of the adequacy and efficiency of the internal and financial control systems, accounting practices, information systems, and auditing processes applied within the Company. - Review and monitor the Company's management, Internal Auditors, External Auditors and the Company's finance policies to reasonably assure the adequacy of accounting principles and financial practices applied. - Review and discuss the accounting policies adopted and any changes made to them, and submit recommendations and views to the Board of Directors. - Review and analyze the interim (quarterly) and annual financial statements prior to presenting them to the Board of Directors to take their recommendations thereon and ensure the integrity, fairness and transparency of the statements. - Nominate and recommend the appointment of External Auditors and their remuneration, and monitor their effectiveness. - Supervise and monitor the Company's Internal Audit department to verify its effectiveness in performing the duties and tasks assigned to it. - Review the effectiveness of the system in monitoring compliance as per applicable laws and regulations, including company governance regulations, the results of management's investigation, and any instances of non-compliance. - Approve the Internal Audit charter as well as Internal Audit policies and procedures. - Meet individually and periodically with the Internal Audit General Manager to discuss any matters that the Audit Committee or the Internal Audit General Manager may consider necessary.